 ATMs may charge withdrawal fees.
 Your home bank may also charge fees -- a flat fee or a percentage as a withdrawal fee, or foreign transaction fees.
 You should check with your bank ahead of time so you know what fees to expect.

 Your best bet is to avoid fees imposed by your home bank.
 Use an ATM that’s in the same network as your card.
 Choose a card with no foreign transaction fees, or that reimburses you for ATM fees.
 You can also try to make fewer, larger withdrawals so you don’t get stuck paying for multiple flat fees, though that won’t help you if your fees are a percentage of your withdrawal.
 Always remember to pay in the local currency to avoid DCC fees.

 If you or someone you know has access to a bank account in Hong Kong, transfer money there ahead of time with Wise.
 Wise is different.
 Its smart new technology skips hefty international transfer fees by connecting local bank accounts all around the world.
-Which means you can save up to 8x by using Wise rather than your bank when you send your money abroad.
+Which means you could potentially save on fees by using Wise rather than your bank when you send your money abroad.

 Check out how to make your first transfer with Wise.
 And give it a try.

-Oh, and while you’re at it, check out Wise’s borderless multi-currency account.
+Oh, and while you’re at it, check out the Wise multi-currency account.
 Where you can manage and send dozens of currencies all from the same account.

 These tips and tricks should make accessing your money during your time in Hong Kong a breeze.
 Safe travels!